Problems with Wi-Fi on your Mac after upgrading to MacOS Mojave 10.14? Most users have a version

 preferences.plist

-7. Move these files to the folder you created “WiFi Backup Files”.
+7. Move these files to the “WiFi Backup Files” folder you created.

 8. Now open the Apple menu and restart your Mac.

-9. When the Mac starts up, open the Wi-Fi menu and select Enable Wi-Fi.
+9. Once your Mac boots up, open the Wi-Fi menu and select Turn on Wi-Fi.

 10. Connect to the network as usual.